Revolutionary to revolt: Wenger's legacy soured by Arsenal slide

 In his early days in charge, Wenger also had the right recipe in the cut-throat world of the transfer market.

-A skilled linguist with a command of Spanish, German, Italian and even some Japanese to go with English and French, Wenger had a natural upper hand in the early globalisation of the Premier League.

-His knowledge of the French market saw Patrick Vieira, Nicolas Anelka and Emmanuel Petit arrive as unknowns and leave as superstars, while he got the best out of Dennis Bergkamp -- the Dutch master signed by previous manager Bruce Rioch.
+His knowledge of the French market saw Patrick Vieira, Nicolas Anelka and Emmanuel Petit arrive as unknowns and leave as superstars, while he rescued Dutch forward Dennis Bergkamp and Arsenal's all-time leading scorer Thierry Henry from difficult spells in Italy to form the most fearsome strike partnership in the club's history.

-Wenger also rescued Thierry Henry from a difficult spell in Italy, and he went on to become Arsenal's all-time leading scorer.

 During that golden period, Arsenal won three Premier League titles and four FA Cups with a smooth-passing style that raised standards in a league previously more enamoured of a physical game.